dingjy94/FrontEndInterviewPrepare/src/dom/dom.md

 `document.getElementById()`:
 - Returns an Element object representing the element whose id property matches the specified string.
 - only available as a method of the global document object, and not available as a method on all element objects in the DOM.
-Because `id` must be unique througout the DOM, no 'local' version needed.
+Because `id` must be unique throughout the DOM, no 'local' version needed.

 `document.querySelector(selectors)`:
 - Returns the first Element within the document that matches the specified selector, or group of selectors